Incidence of low back pain

 - Overall widespread pain were associated with the first incident low back pain

 - Having had a prior low back pain

 - Men and women with prior low back pain were more inclined to report incident low back pain

 - Individuals older than 70 years with strength that was more than 50% within the same population

-As your symptoms reduce in intensity the next step becomes to identify areas of restricted mobility, strength or poor posture that may have led to the development of the pain in the first place.
+As your symptoms reduce in intensity the next step becomes to identify areas of restricted mobility, strength or poor posture that may have led to the development of your pain in the first place.
 These can include simple body weight or weighted exercises or may involve flexibility or ergonomic advice.
 If your goal is to return to sport or higher level activities there should be a transition to more sport related exercises and flexibility programs.